01. Asbestos Use in Cigarette Filters

 - Asbestos Use Banned: No

-- Associated Brands: Hollingsworth & Vose Company, H&V Specialties, Lorillard Tobacco Company
+- Noteworthy Brands: Hollingsworth & Vose Company, H&V Specialties, Lorillard Tobacco Company

 Lorillard officials may have been aware of the dangers before discontinuing the filters in 1956.
 An April 1954 memo from a research director to company president W.J.
 Halley said researchers had found “traces of mineral fiber” in the smoke.

-Two months later, the president of Hollingsworth & Vose Company wrote of Lorillard officials’ worries about asbestos.
-“It is Lorillard’s belief that asbestos must be eliminated from the Kent cigarette as soon as possible because of a whispering campaign started by their competitors of the harmful effects of asbestos.”
+Two months later, the president of Hollingsworth & Vose Company wrote about Lorillard officials’ worries about asbestos: “It is Lorillard’s belief that asbestos must be eliminated from the Kent cigarette as soon as possible because of a whispering campaign started by their competitors of the harmful effects of asbestos.”

-Despite these anxieties, it was a year and a half before the company discontinued asbestos use in Kent Micronite cigarettes.
+Despite these concerns, it was still a year and a half before the company discontinued asbestos use in Kent Micronite cigarette filters.

 Dangers of Asbestos in Cigarette Filters

-The researchers measured the total levels of asbestos per filter.
-They also analyzed how many fibers individuals would consume during a year of smoking.
+The researchers also analyzed how many fibers an individual would consume during a year of smoking.
 They found:

 - One filter contained approximately 10 mg of crocidolite asbestos.